kris-985/README/README.md

 🌟 Welcome to my GitHub profile! 🌟

 Here you can find my projects, inspired by innovative ideas and technological solutions.
-As a Full Stack engineer, I combine ASP.NET and React to create powerful and elegant web applications.
+As a Front-end developer, I use React to create elegant web applications.

 About Me:
 🔹 Technology Enthusiast